licitdev/docs/configuration/data-model/relationships.md

 Note the following points from the schema above.
 When we create an M2A in Directus:

-- Compared to the M2O and M2M relationships, there may be a lower likelihood that you will need to configure O2Ms on related collections, such as `headings`, `text` and `images`.
+- Compared to the M2O and M2M relationships, there may be a lower likelihood that you will need to configure alias fields on related collections, such as `headings`, `text` and `images`.
 - Each collection has a unique collection key, so this serves as an adequate identifier in the `page_sections.collection` field.

 ## Translations (O2M)